ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

   "if it quacks like a duck, it's a duck."
   The trade-off is that mistakes show up at runtime, so thorough testing and a good suite of examples are essential to gain confidence in the code's correctness.

-Classes vs.
-Types: Smalltalk's classes fill some of the same roles as static types (grouping objects with similar behavior, giving a name to a set of methods), but they are not used as a compile-time gatekeeper
+Classes vs. Types: Smalltalk's classes fill some of the same roles as static types (grouping objects with similar behavior, giving a name to a set of methods), but they are not used as a compile-time gatekeeper.
-.
 They are more for the programmer's organization and the runtime method lookup.
 In statically typed languages, you often have distinct concepts of "class vs interface vs type parameter," etc., which are all part of the type system.
 Smalltalk collapses much of that--a class is essentially a concrete implementation and